KinMoo – One Of The Best Thai Noodles I Had In Singapore, At Tan Quee Lan Street

 I find that the local adaptations would have a few key elements lacking, or were inconsistent.
 So far, it was Chat Thai’s version – a popular restaurant owned by Thais in Sydney, which remains highly rated among my foodie kakis.

-When I heard this NEW Thai noodle eatery KinMoo had opened at Tan Quee Lan Street (near Bugis MRT) and received some positive reviews, I made my way there almost immediately.
+When I heard this Thai noodle eatery KinMoo had opened at Tan Quee Lan Street (near Bugis MRT) and received some positive reviews, I made my way there almost immediately.

 The signature at KinMoo is BaaMee Haeng Cha Kang Rao ($7.50) though, a type of braised knuckle noodles seldom seen in Singapore.

 When the bowl arrived, it reminded me of Singapore’s Bak Chor Mee.
 I totally loved the texture of the springy chewy egg noodles and its seasoning.
 It was tossed in pork lard oil (have to) which gave this aroma and authentic flavour, and a special sauce which was adequately salty.

 Unfortunately, the pork ribs were all bones, almost no meat, and didn’t taste like it was marinated or seasoned.
 As if it just came out of the boiling water.

 There were whole lot of other ingredients from fried Thai shrimps, peanuts and crispy pork lard added, which my friend thought that some Singaporean customers may not be accustomed to.